prometheus/prometheus/docs/configuration/recording_rules.md

 # How often rules in the group are evaluated.
 [ interval: <duration> | default = global.evaluation_interval ]

-# The limit of alerts an alerting rule can produce, or the limit of
+# Limit the number of alerts and series individual rules can produce.
-# series a recording rule can produce.
-0 is no limit.
+# 0 is no limit.
 [ limit: <int> | default = 0 ]

 rules: